 Part of understanding user need is understanding user’s habits despite your current learning technology ecosystem.
 For example, learners may have their own forums or messaging groups with colleagues or industry where they go to get questions answered.
 Equally, these answers may exist in a YouTube video, manufacturer support section or magazine article.

 Bringing these learning channels into the fold so that they can be measured and properly integrated into your plan is a delicate process.
 These resources have proven relevant and accessible—anything that you add to your learning technology ecosystem must be sensitive to that fact.

-Learning Experience Platforms (LXPs) like Instilled are designed to serve a learner’s needs in this way.
+Learning Experience Platforms (LXPs) like Instilled by PeopleFluent are designed to serve a learner’s needs in this way.
 LXPs create a single sign-on, unified experience for the learner, where the learner is in control of their own learning.
 The ability to link and catalog any piece of external content, as well as to upload video, can help re-contextualize all kinds of existing practices: solutions can be linked no matter where they were originally shared, and face-to-face teaching can be recorded in the same place.